ORTools4MTEX/ORTools/README.md

 ### [Example 1](./ORTools_example1.m)
 #### Parent grain reconstruction and variant analysis in lath martensitic steel
 This script follows the same dataset and steps that are used to demonstrate the reconstruction of austenitic parent grains from martensite grains in the official [MTEX example](https://mtex-toolbox.github.io/MaParentGrainReconstruction.html) for martensite transformation in steels.
-Here we demonstrate how **ORTools** provides pre-written and additional plotting functions to create publication-ready plots.
+The functionality of **ORTools** in providing pre-written and additional plotting functions to create publication-ready plots is demonstrated.

 [![ORTools - Example 1](http://img.youtube.com/vi/AcR-nXg5QKo/0.jpg)](http://www.youtube.com/watch?v=AcR-nXg5QKo "Video Title")